Crusades of the 15th century: Teutonic Knights

 By 1407, the Teutonic Order reached its greatest territorial extent and included the lands of Prussia, Pomerelia, Samogitia, Courland, Livonia, Estonia, Dagö, and Ösel with its fortress Kuressaare Castle.
 The Neumark was pawned by Brandenburg in 1402 and it passed completely under the Order's control in 1429, although the region was neglected.
 Ulrich's policy of confrontation with Lithuania and Poland would spark the Polish–Lithuanian–Teutonic War and lead to disaster for the Order, and his own death, at the Battle of Grunwald.

 Grand Master Henry of Plauen (1410–1413) fought to restore the Order's status, but was removed from office.
 He did oversee the First Peace of Thorn.
 He was succeeded by Michael Küchmeister of Sternberg (1413–1422), who was captured at the Battle of Koronowo.
 During the tenure of his successor Paul of Rusdorf (1422–1441), the Prussian League was established to counter the Order.
 Paul also signed the Treaty of Melno.
 Conrad of Erlichshausen (1441–1449) and his cousin Ludwig of Erlichshausen (1450–1467) served next, engaging in the Thirteen Years' War, resulting the Second Peace of Thorn which made the Grand Masters vassals to Poland in some territories.'

 Henry Ruess of Plauen took control of the army after the Thirteen Years' War, having led the victory at the Battle of Chojnice.
 He then served as Grand Master from 1467 to 1470.
 He was succeeded by Henry Reffle of Richtenberg (1470–1477), Martin Truchsess of Wetzhausen (1477–1489), and John of Tiefen (1489–1497).
 Frederick of Saxony was the last Grand Master of the 15th century, serving from 1498 to 1510.
 The Order had been in a long power struggle with Poland over Prussia, complicated by the fact that Frederick was related by marriage to John I Albert of Poland.
-When John attempted to interfer in the business of the Order, Frederick referred the matter to the Imperial Reichstag, which informed John that he could not interfere in the Grand Master's free exercise of power in Prussia.
+When John attempted to interfere in the business of the Order, Frederick referred the matter to the Imperial Reichstag, which informed John that he could not interfere in the Grand Master's free exercise of power in Prussia.